mvolkmann/blog/src/prolog.md

 - integer range: `..`

+  For example,
-  For example, `2..7` is the range of integers from 2 to 7 inclusive on both ends.
+  `2..7` is the range of integers from 2 to 7 inclusive on both ends and `100..sup` is the range of integers from 100 to positive infinity.

 - membership constraints: